rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 [Botnet] is an upcoming programming-based multiplayer game, where you write scripts (compiled to WebAssembly) to control robots.
-Coordinate your bots to gather resources, build new industry, and expand your control of the server.
+Coordinate your bots to gather resources, build new industries, and expand your control of the server.

-This month saw the start of the project, and a majority of the foundational code written.
+This month saw the start of the project, and a majority of the foundational code was written.
 Next month we'll be adding more features, and aim to flesh out the game beyond [basic pathfinding and resource harvesting][botnet_example_bot].

 Interested in contributing?
 Head over to the